The complete system for building production AI agent harnesses. Skills, hooks, memory, subagents, multi-agent orchestration, and the patterns that make AI coding agents reliable infrastructure.

 12. Anthropic, “Skill Authoring Best Practices.” platform.claude.com.
 500-line limit, supporting files, naming conventions.

-13. Anthropic, “Claude Code Hooks: Lifecycle Events.” docs.anthropic.com.
-22 lifecycle events, hook types, async hooks, HTTP hooks.
+13. Anthropic, “Claude Code Hooks: Lifecycle Events.” code.claude.com/docs/en/hooks.
+29 documented lifecycle events, hook types, matcher behavior, async hooks, HTTP hooks, prompt hooks, agent hooks, and MCP tool hooks.

 14. Author’s Claude Code hooks tutorial.
 5 production hooks from scratch.
 Documented in Claude Code Hooks Tutorial